 - Aunt Charmian's, and later Bond's own, Bentley 4.5 litre "Blowers".
-Bond's gets seen in a "present day" epilogue in Double or Die, too.
+Bond's gets seen in a 1946 epilogue in Double or Die, too.

-- And its predecessor, the Bramford & Martin he inherited from Uncle Max.
+- And its predecessor, the Bamford & Martin he inherited from Uncle Max.

 - Cool Teacher: Mr. Merriot at Eton, a friend of Bond's who tries to make studying enjoyable.